Vibe Coding Roadmap

 Over-reliance on AI without understanding code

 Using AI tools blindly leads to fragile and unreliable applications.
 Developers who copy generated code without understanding it struggle with debugging and scaling.
-AI is considered an accelerator, not a replacement for knowledge.
+AI is an accelerator, not a replacement for knowledge.
 Always review, test, and understand what you implement to maintain control over your product. -

 Trying to build perfect architecture too early